 - Makes you feel itchy

-- Prenatal vitamins with the extra iron can cause constipation.
-Meanwhile, hormone changes during pregnancy slow down your digestive system.
+- Hormone changes during pregnancy slow down your digestive system.

 - Later in your pregnancy, the pressure from your uterus on your rectum may also worsen the problem.

 - Eating raw fruits and vegetables, such as prunes, to get extra fiber.